WOBBLY NONPROFITThe best is yet to come.

 “The ear of the leader must ring with the voices of the people.” ~Woodrow Wilson

 People want their voices to be heard.
-Using the mute button creates misunderstandings, distractions and even chaos.
+Using the mute button creates suspicion, misunderstandings and even chaos.
 In the end, people who have not been heard feel as if they just don’t matter.
 For a nonprofit employee hoping to make a difference, that’s a big deal.

 Shut down mode deprives nonprofit employees of the opportunity to forge meaningful relationships.